sculpin/sculpin.io/source/documentation/extending-sculpin/configuration.md

         }
     }

-In order to enable a Scupin bundle, just make sure that its class name is a part of the array returned from `getAdditionalSculpinBundles`.
+In order to enable a Sculpin bundle, just make sure that its class name is a part of the array returned from `getAdditionalSculpinBundles`.
 For example, to load the [mavimo/sculpin-redirect-bundle][1], whose class is `Mavimo\Sculpin\Bundle\RedirectBundle\SculpinRedirectBundle`, you would do